NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architecture.rst

    System container diagram for SimCenter applications.

 Two-level 3 diagrams are now presented, which break up the two containers into the major building blocks or components in C4 terminology.
-In :numref:`figComponentFront` , the component diagram for the front-end UI is presented.
+In :numref:`architecture figComponentFront` , the component diagram for the front-end UI is presented.
 It outlines the interaction between the user and the individual graphical elements (widgets) of the UI.
 Given the jigsaw puzzle analogy, the user selects which piece of the jigsaw puzzle they are working on in the component selection widget.
 The widget for the jigsaw piece will then be displayed on the desktop.
 The user for each jigsaw piece then selects which application to run for that piece.
 For the chosen application, they provide the inputs.
 When the inputs are all provided, the user can choose to run the simulations locally or remotely.
 For jobs that run remotely, the user can download and review previously run simulations.
 As seen, the widgets may subsequently interact with web services through HTTPS requests or with DesignSafe utilizing TAPIS Restful API through the RemoteService container.

-.. _figComponentFront:
+.. _architecture figComponentFront:

 .. figure:: figures/componentFront.png
    :align: center